rutu1012/challenges/README.md

-Challenges for the Ecell Web Team
+Challenges for the Ecell Web Team for current year.

 Above are the challenges you have to fork and work according to the designs given.